NFL quarterback Russell Wilson reportedly spending off-season with new team: the Yankees

 “After talking to a number of our players, there is a genuine excitement in having Russell join us for a short time in camp,’’ Cashman said.
 “We are all looking forward to gaining insight into how he leads teammates toward a common goal, prepares on a daily basis for the rigors of his sport, and navigates the successes and failures of a season.”

-His time on the baseball diamond will reportedly not get in the way of his commitment to the Seahawks, the outlet said.
+His time on the baseball diamond will not get in the way of his commitment to the Seahawks, the outlet said.

 SUPER BOWL LII SNUB?
 PATRIOTS’ TOM BRADY DID NOT SHAKE EAGLES QUARTERBACK NICK FOLES’ HAND AFTER LOSS